bcrist84/odin-recipes/README.md

 # odin-recipes
-This is my first project creating a recipe of my favorite meal.
+This is my first project creating a recipes of my favorite meals.